 - Toasted pecans add texture to the finished stuffing.

-- Drying the bread in the oven makes for better texture and flavor than using staled bread.
+- Drying the bread in the oven allows for better texture and flavor than using staled bread.

-- 1 pound button, cremini, or shiitake mushrooms (or a mix), roughly chopped
+- 1 pound (450g) button, cremini, or shiitake mushrooms (or a mix), roughly chopped

-- 2 cloves garlic, minced or grated on microplane
+- 2 cloves garlic, minced or grated on a Microplane

 - Kosher salt and freshly ground black pepper

-Adjust oven racks to lower middle and upper middle position.
-Preheat oven to 275°F. Spread bread evenly over two rimmed baking sheets.
+Adjust oven racks to lower-middle and upper-middle positions.
+Preheat oven to 275°F (135°C).
+Spread bread evenly over 2 rimmed baking sheets.
 Stagger trays on oven racks and bake until completely dried, about 50 minutes total, rotating trays and stirring bread cubes several times during baking.
 Remove from oven and allow to cool.
-Increase oven heat to 350°F
+Increase oven heat to 350°F (177°C).

 Place half of mushrooms in the bowl of a food processor.
 Pulse until roughly chopped, about 8 short pulses.
 Transfer to a large bowl and repeat with remaining mushrooms.
 Place pecan halves in food processor (do not wipe out bowl) and process until roughly chopped, about 12 short pulses.
 Set aside.

-Heat oil in large Dutch oven over medium high heat until shimmering.
-Add mushrooms and cook, stirring frequently until all moisture has evaporated, about 8 minutes.
+Heat oil in a large Dutch oven or stockpot over medium-high heat until shimmering.
+Add chopped mushrooms and cook, stirring frequently, until all moisture has evaporated, about 8 minutes.
 Add half of sage and continue to cook, stirring, until mushrooms are well browned, about 5 minutes longer.
-Add onions, leeks, celery, garlic, and remaining sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
-Add stock and pecans and bring to a boil.
+Add onion, leek, celery, garlic, and remaining sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
+Add stock, half of parsley, and chopped pecans and bring to a boil.
 Add bread cubes and fold gently until evenly mixed.
 Season to taste with salt and pepper.

-Transfer mixture to a greased 9- by 13-inch rectangular baking dish (or 10 by 14 oval dish), cover tightly with aluminum foil, and bake until hot throughout, about 30 minutes.
+Transfer mixture to a greased 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish), cover tightly with aluminum foil, and bake until hot throughout, about 30 minutes.
 Remove foil and continue baking until golden brown and crisp on top, about 10 minutes longer.
-Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley and serve.
+Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley, and serve.